-1. Because flooding and erosion hazards may cause loss of life and may result in damage to property, development on lands adjacent to the shoreline of a watercourse or waterbody affected by flooding or erosion hazards are generally restricted and may be approved by Conservation Sudbury the NDCA or MNRF.
-In addition, development on adjacent lands is also generally restricted and may be approved by Conservation Sudbury the NDCA or MNRF.
-1 Because flooding and related hazards may cause loss of life and may result in damage to property, development in Flood Plains is generally restricted.
-In addition, no development is permitted within 15 metres of the Flood Plain boundaries illustrated on Schedule 4, Hazard Lands.
-Only uses that by their nature must locate within the Flood Plan including flood and/or erosion control works or minor additions or passive non-structural uses which do not affect

-2. Notwithstanding the above, development and site alteration is not permitted within a floodway regardless of whether the area of inundation contains high points of land not subject to flooding.
-Development and site alteration is not permitted in areas that would be rendered inaccessible to people and vehicles during times of a hazard, unless it has been demonstrated that the site has safe access appropriate to the nature of development and hazard.
+- 1. Because flooding and erosion hazards may cause loss of life and may result in damage to property, development on lands adjacent to the shoreline of a watercourse or waterbody affected by flooding or erosion hazards are generally restricted and may be approved by Conservation Sudbury or MNRF.
+In addition, development on adjacent lands is also generally restricted and may be approved by Conservation Sudbury or MNRF. - 2.
+Notwithstanding the above, development and site alteration is not permitted within a floodway regardless of whether the area of inundation contains high points of land not subject to flooding.
+Development and site alteration is not permitted in areas that would be rendered inaccessible to people and vehicles during times of a hazard, unless it has been demonstrated that the site has safe access appropriate to the nature of development and hazard. - 3.
+For purposes of clarity, institutional uses such as hospitals, long-term care facilities, retirement homes, pre-schools, elementary schools and secondary schools; essential emergency services and industrial uses involving the disposal, manufacture, treatment or storage of hazardous substances are not permitted on lands subject to flooding or erosion hazards. - 4.
+Uses that by their nature must locate within the Flood Plain including flood and/or erosion control works or minor additions or passive non-structural uses which do not affect flood flows are permitted. - 5.
+Any alterations to the terrain within the Flood Plain which may have an effect on drainage and the erection of any structures must first receive the approval of Conservation Sudbury or MNRF.